Avilir/ocp4_upi_baremetal/README.md

 This allows you to avoid defining the variables needed by the playbook for each machine or machine type.

-Now run the playbook to install public key (and python if necessary):
+Now run the first playbook to install public key, register nodes with subscription manager and install python3 in such a way that ansible modules can function correctly.
+At present this playbook allows use of subscription-manager to get most up-to-date RHEL8 repos.
+You have to enter a subscription manager username and password, once, with the password not echoed and not logged.

 ```
 ansible-playbook --ssh-common-args '-o StrictHostKeyChecking=no' \
   -i inventory.yml -e ansible_ssh_pass=TakeAWildGuess install_public_key.yml
 ```

-You run the discover_macs.yml playbook one time, to generate an inventory file with mac addresses defined for all machines.
+You then run the discover_macs.yml playbook one time, to generate an inventory file with mac addresses defined for all machines.

 ```
 ansible-playbook -vv -i inventory.yml discover_macs.yaml